Installation

 Section titled “Build from source”If you don’t want to use docker, you can also build the application from source.

 First, you need to install dependencies.
-Koito relies on make
+Koito relies on make, yarn for building the client, and libvips-dev to process images.

 Then, clone the repository and execute the build command using the included Makefile: